is a 1991 comedy film written and directed by John Hughes

 - Character Title

-- Department of Child Disservices: The social worker who apprehends Curly Sue gives the impression of being cold and methodical as opposed to the destitute but fatherly Bill; the home she is placed in appears to be a similarly cold, emotionless place and they also cut Sue's hair there.
+- Department of Child Disservices: The social worker who apprehends Curly Sue gives the impression of being cold and methodical, bluntly telling Grey that it's "irrelevant" that she loves Curly Sue, as opposed to the destitute but fatherly Bill; the home she is placed in appears to be a similarly cold, emotionless place and they also cut Sue's hair there.

 - Family Versus Career: A question facing Grey.